inbtwnr/linkbase/README.md

 ## About ptoject

 ### Linkbase — bookmark storage.
-Linkbase is a stoage of links in the web.
+Linkbase is a storage of links in the web.

 #### Save links.
 Link manager that keeps your links in one place.
 You can save it